patrickfatrick/closed-captioning-demo-react/README.md

 The call to the server data is handled in a separate service function, and handled with the `fetch` API (polyfilled for browsers that don't already support it).

 There are just two components, one for the video player and one for the closed captioning and buttons that control it.

+## Thanks for checking this out!

+Let me know if you have any questions!